What is Ozempic (Semaglutide)?

 - Ozempic is not indicted for treatment with type 1 diabetes

-- Ozempic has not been studied in patients with pancreatitis and should not be used by patients who have had a history with this condition (pancreatitis).
+- Ozempic has not been studied in patients with pancreatitis and should not be used by patients who have had a history of this condition (pancreatitis).

 - It is not known if it is safe and effective for adults under the age of 18 years of age